Final good: Specialty consumer goods

 Specialty goods are unique in nature; these are unusual and luxurious items available in the market.
 Specialty goods are mostly purchased by the upper classes of society as they are expensive in nature and difficult to afford for the middle and lower classes.
 Companies advertise their goods targeting the upper class.
 These goods do not fall under the category of necessity; rather they are purchased on the basis personal preference or desire.
 Brand name, uniqueness, and special features of an item are major attributes which attract customers and make them buy such products.

 Examples include antiques, jewelry, wedding dresses, cars, etc.

 Unsought consumer goods

 Unsought goods belong to neither the necessity group of consumer goods list nor to specialty goods.
 They are always available in the market but are purchased by very few consumers, either based on their interest or their need for some specific reasons.
 The general public does not purchase such goods often.

-Examples include snowshoes, fire extinguishers, flood insurance, etc.
+Examples include snowshoes, fire extinguishers, etc.